ZainabTravadi/alumniNet1/README.md

 * 🟣 Personalized Profile with avatar, bio, skills, and achievements
 * 🟣 Event registration and participation tracking
-* 🟣 Job postings and internship opportunities
+* 🟣 Job postings and internship opportunities using Forums
 * 🟣 Messaging and alumni connection system
 * 🟣 Activity feed and post sharing
 * 🟣 Modern dashboard with analytics and upcoming events